michal7kw/SRF_Linda_RNA_new/integration_scripts/multiome_modular_pipeline/CREs_from_literature/encode_cCREs/README.md

 ## Notes

-- **Emx1-Ctrl Sample**: May have quality issues in some BigWig files
+- **Emx1-Ctrl Sample**: This is a **FAILED SAMPLE** and is excluded from all comparisons.
+Nestin-Ctrl is used as the reference control for both Nestin-Mut and Emx1-Mut.
 - **Runtime**: Total pipeline ~45-90 minutes (much faster than original)
 - **Memory**: Peak ~64GB during Table 16 processing
 - **Storage**: Output ~100-500MB depending on PNG generation